lachemontes/comparativeGenomics_Tlin/Manual/GuideYou.md

 ### **Transcriptome sequencing, read mapping, and assembly**

 Before the genome annotation with [MAKER](https://github.com/Yandell-Lab/maker) and [BRAKER](https://github.com/Gaius-Augustus/BRAKER), I did a transciptome assembly withRNA-seq reads from *T. lineatum* from six females and six males.
 First, the reads were aligned to the reference genome using [HISAT2](https://daehwankimlab.github.io/hisat2/manual/), which provides a fast and sensitive spliced alignment suitable for insect transcriptomes.
 This step ensured accurate mapping across exon–intron boundaries and enabled the identification of expressed genes across different tissues.
 In parallel, I generated a ***de novo* transcriptome assembly** with [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki) to capture transcripts that may be missing, fragmented, or incompletely represented in the genome assembly.
-Combining both the genome-guided mapping results and the *de novo* assembly provides a more comprehensive view of the expressed gene repertoire, supporting downstream annotation steps and increasing confidence in gene model predictions.
+Finally, to find the coding regions within transcrpts I used [Transdecoder](https://github.com/TransDecoder/TransDecoder/wiki).

 #### Genome index